 - With vendors, consultants and other service providers or volunteers who need access to such information to carry out work on our behalf;

-- With partner organizations and with candidates, organizations, campaigns, groups or causes that we believe have similar political viewpoints, principles or objectives or share similar goals and with organizations that facilitate communications and information sharing among such groups;
+- With partner organizations and with candidates, organizations, campaigns, groups or causes that we believe have similar political viewpoints, principles or objectives or share similar goals and with organizations that facilitate communications and information sharing among such groups, provided, however, this provision does not apply to the sharing of mobile phone contact information without your express consent;

 - In connection with, or during negotiations of, any reorganization, formation of a successor organization, asset sale or transfer, financing or lending transaction or in any other situation where personal information may be disclosed or transferred as one of the assets of the Web Site; and